Down-to-earth, humble, and unwavering. A mountain guide who leads the mountains. Akira Shibusawa -LEAD Mountain Guide

 At the age of 18, in September of my freshman year, I solo-traversed the entire Northern Alps over 25 nights, carrying only my own food, clothing, and shelter.
 I started at Gakidake, descended via Tsurugidake and Jonendake to Kamikochi, climbed again from Dakezawa, and hiked Maeho, Okuho, the Okirito, Sugoroku, Washu, Kurobegoro, Yakushidake, Tsurugidake, returned to Goshikigahara, descended to Lake Kurobe, and passed Akaushidake, Suishodake, Harikidake, Goryu, and Hakuba before heading to the Sea of Japan via the Tsugaike Shindo trail.
 And all without any stops or supplies

-I think one ice cream would be fine.
+I think one soft-serve ice cream is fine.
 Shibusawa is a humble and honest man.

-"I started at Hirogawara, the gateway to the northern part of the Southern Alps, then went up Kitadake, Ainotake, Notoritake, and Shiramine Minamirei, then descended from Karasu-ga-take and Aonagi-san to Lake Hatanagi, climbed Chausu-dake, did a round trip to Hijiri-dake, then headed north to Akaishi, Arakawa, Shiomi, Senjo, Kaikoma, and the Houou Sanzan, and then descended to Yashajin."
+"I started from Hirogawara, the gateway to the northern part of the Southern Alps, and went to Kitadake, Ainodake, Notoridake, entered the Shiramine South Ridge, Zarugatake, descended from Aonagiyama to Hatanagi Lake, climbed Chausudake, did a round trip to Hikaridake, then went to Hijiridake, continued north, Akaishi, Arakawa, Shiomi, Senjo, Kai-Komagatake, the Houou Three Peaks, and descended to Yashajin

-The names of the mountains flowed out of his mouth in the order he hiked.
-He must have a clear map unfolding in his head.
+The names of the mountains came out of his mouth smoothly in the order he walked them.
+He must have a clear map spread out in his mind.

-In September of his second year, when he turned 19, he took a break from long-term traverses and went on variation routes with friends, such as the Kitakata Ridge and Kitakama Ridge.
-In this way, even away from school classes, he independently honed his long-term traverse skills and climbing techniques, and built a map of the Japanese Alps in his head.
+In September of his second year of university, at the age of 19, he took a break from long-distance traverses and went with friends to variation routes such as the Northern Ridge and Kitakama Ridge.
+In this way, even outside of school lessons, he independently honed his long-distance trekking techniques and climbing skills, mentally building a map of the Japanese Alps.

 Winter training @ Mt.
 Kashima-yari